Measurement of VB with [15O]CO PET

 - If VB is required in unit ml blood/100 g tissue (i.e. per mass, not per volume), the value must be further divided by density of the tissue, e.g. 1.05

 2. Multiply the PET image with this value:

 Myocardial perfusion measurement using [15O]H2O PET requires that beta value is measured (either individual or population average, based on the same scanner, same reconstruction parameters and similar LV cavity ROI size).

-Beta value can be measured like VB, except that small-to-large vessel hematocrit ratio is not corrected.
+Beta value can be measured like VB, except that small-to-large vessel hematocrit ratio must not be corrected.